Scoring your Credit - How's your FICO?

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Because we live in a computer-driven world, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to a single number.

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, all of the agencies use the following to calculate your score:
+While these methods vary, all of the agencies use the following to calculate your credit score:

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Is there any way to improve your FICO score?
-Since the FICO score is entirely based on your lifelong credit history, it's very difficult to significantly improve the score with quick fixes.
-(Of course you can and should have incorrect items removed from your credit report.)
+Is it possible to improve your credit score?
+Since the credit score is based on your lifelong credit history, it is hard to significantly improve the number with quick fixes.
+(Of course you can and should remove incorrect data on your credit report.)

-Before you can improve your score, you must know your score and make sure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-Also available are information and tools that can help you improve your FICO score.
+To improve your credit score, you've got to get the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that offered the first FICO score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and tools that can help you improve your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.